aijose/CarND-Advanced-Lane-Lines/project_report.md

   * **Bad:** It tends to retain all regions that contain red component and does not identify gradients.

-Setting the thresholds for the red channel, Sobel gradient and S-channels and finding a way to combine them to capture relevant edges while ignoring irrelevant details required some experimentation.
+Setting the thresholds for the red channel, Sobel X-gradient and S-channels and finding a way to combine them to capture relevant edges while ignoring irrelevant details required some experimentation.
 In the present work the following steps were followed to form a combined binary image of the edges: